secretstartups/handbook/content/handbook/engineering/development/sec/secure/secret-detection/runbooks/secret-push-protection-performance-testing.md

 Use this runbook for:

 * [Running GPT tests](#running-gpt-tests) - for running tests and comparing with previous benchmarks
-* [Deploying a new version of GitLab to GET](#re-deploying-a-new-build) - for updating a GET instance, most likely to test out changes related to pre-receive secret detection
+* [Deploying a new version of GitLab to GET](#re-deploying-a-new-build) - for updating a GET instance, most likely to test out changes related to secret push protection
 * [Setting up a new GET environment](#setting-up-a-get) - for testing different reference architectures

 ### Prerequisites